Recruitment Marketing Public

 High level Traffic

-Finally, the pie chart shows the percentage breakdown for traffic sourced from socials, job boards, search engines, direct, email, and other websites.
+On the Pages reports tab, if you scroll down to the High level Traffic section, you'll see a pie chart showing the percentage breakdown of traffic sources, including socials, job boards, search engines, direct visits, email, and other websites.

 Comments